Kris Kristofferson, Songwriter, Singer, Actor

 Award Winning Musician

-He earned his first Grammy Award in 1971, as songwriter for the Best Country Song, "Help Me Make It Through The Night".
-The YouTube version below, sung by Martina McBride, includes a charming introduction by the man himself.
+He earned a Grammy Award for Best Country Song in 1972, as the writer of "Help Me Make It Through The Night".
+The version sung by Martina McBride includes a charming introduction by the man himself.
+The hit song has been recorded by a multitude of famous singers including Jerry Lee Lewis, Gladys Knight and Willie Nelson.

 He won a Grammy in 1973 for Best Country Vocal Performance by a Duo or Group for his song "From the Bottle to the Bottom" sung with former wife, Rita Coolidge.

-In 1975 he again took the award for Best Country Vocal Performance by a Duo or Group for "Lover Please" also performed with Ms. Coolidge.
+In 1974 he again took the award for Best Country Vocal Performance by a Duo or Group for "Lover Please" also performed with Ms. Rita Coolidge and in 1976 for "Lover Please."

-Beyond his many well received songs and movie song tracks, Kristofferson achieved stardom in the films Semi Tough with Burt Reynolds, Lonestar, The Blade Trilogy, Cisco Pike alongside actor Gene Hackman, A Soldier’s Daughter Never Cries, A Star is Born starring Barbra Streisand and Pat Garrett & Billy the Kid along with many others.
+Beyond his many well received songs and movie song tracks, Kristofferson achieved stardom in films like Semi Tough with Burt Reynolds, Lonestar in 1996, The Blade Trilogy, Cisco Pike with actor Gene Hackman, A Soldier’s Daughter Never Cries, The Sailor Who Fell From Grace with the Sea, Bloodworth (2011), Traded in 2016 in which he worked at the age of 80 along with a multitude of other starring roles.

 Born in Brownsville, Texas, Kris' childhood family moved frequently like most military families.
 He was the eldest son of a Major General in the US Army Air Corps, now known as the US Air Force.
 His father was the driving force behind Kris' enlistment in the Army.